 - A swaying gait in the hind quarters when walking

 - Clicking sounds in a dog’s joints when they walk or get up from the ground

 A Large Breed Common Diagnosis

 For large breed dogs, a common diagnosis is hip dysplasia or arthritis.
 Hip dysplasia is where the hip socket and the bones and the leg do not align or fit correctly.
 This causes discomfort, difficulty with movement, and will result in arthritis in the long term.
-Unfortunately, hip dysplasia itself is hereditary and is not considered preventable, but long term effects and general discomfort can be alleviated with supplements.
+Unfortunately, hip dysplasia itself is hereditary and is not considered preventable, but long term effects and general discomfort can be alleviated with supplements and the use of dog joint braces.
 Preventative care can be helpful in non-hereditary joint troubles like arthritis.

 Many supplements that have glucosamine and chondroitin in them will also say MSM on the label.
 This is a sulfur ingredient that is added to aid the body in absorption.
 If an owner of a large breed puppy is considering introducing glucosamine and chondroitin into their daily care, it is important to consult with a vet first to determine what is the right age and dosage.
 For some puppies, it is appropriate to start it young, while they are growing, for others is is best to wait until they have matured.
 In addition to supplements, encouraging exercise that is gentle on the joints, like swimming, is a great preventative measure for a large breed pup.